Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Conclusions

 \section{Conclusions}

-\begin{enumerate} \item We have used NUV-optical CMDs as a tool to identify unresolved WD--MS binaries with 100 pc.
-We have used \gaia\ -DR3 for optical and \galex for NUV data to construct the NUV-optical CMDs. \item We have identified 596 WD--MS binaries within 100 pc and 497 of them are newly reported. \item We have used a binary fitting algorithm available in the VOSA toolkit to determine $\teff$, bolometric luminosities, and radii of both the binary components.
-Our method predominantly identifies binaries with cooler (median $\sim$7,000 K) compared to previous studies \citepalias[][]{Rebassa2021, nayak_2024_wdms}.
-The MS components are found to be M spectral types. \item We found two peaks in the WD radii distribution at $\log(R/R_\odot)=$ $\sim -1.86$ and $\sim -3.63$, where the secondary peaks, not reported in previous studies, corresponds to observed tail towards the higher $\teff/\rm{K}$ ($>$15,000 K; see \autoref{radius}).
-Follow-up deep FUV observations using UVIT telescopes of these sources are recommended to confirm the observed secondary peak. \item To determine the mass of WD companion, we have used the WD evolutionary models by \citet{Bedard2020} and considered CO core and Hydrogen atmosphere.
+\begin{enumerate} \item We have used NUV-optical CMDs as a tool to identify unresolved WDMS binaries within 100 pc.
+We have used \gaia\ DR3 for optical and \galex\ for NUV data to construct the NUV-optical CMDs. \item We have identified 347 WDMS binaries within 100 pc and 188 of them are newly reported. \item We have used a binary fitting algorithm available in the VOSA toolkit to determine $\teff$, bolometric luminosities, and radii of both the binary components.
+Our method predominantly identifies binaries with cooler WDs ( $<$10,000 K) compared to previous studies \citepalias[][]{Rebassa2021, nayak_2024_wdms, Rebassa_2025_mag_limited}.
+The MS components are found to be M spectral types. \item We found a peak in the WD radii distribution at $\log(R/R_\odot)=$ $\sim -1.82$. \item To determine the mass of WDs, we have used the WD evolutionary models by \citet{Bedard2020} and considered CO core and Hydrogen atmosphere.
 The WD masses range from $\sim$0.2 and 1.3 M$_\odot$.
-We have also identified 20 WD--MS binaries with ELM-WD ($\le 0.3\,M_\odot$) as a companion, which are likely formed due to mass loss from their progenitor stars. \item This study presents a simple approach to identify and parameterize a large number of WD--MS binaries combining multi-wavelength data.
-We suggest that implementing out method along with those demonstrated in the literature \citep{Ren2018_wdms_LAMOST_DR5, Anguiano_2022, Rebassa2012a, nayak_2024_wdms} on upcoming optical (\gaia\ DR4) and UV (INSIST, UVEX) surveys will lead towards the completeness of WD--MS binaries in the solar neighbourhood. \end{enumerate}
+We have also identified 16 WDMS binaries with ELM-WD ($\le 0.3\,M_\odot$), which are likely formed due to mass loss from their progenitor stars. \item This study presents a simple approach to identify and parameterize a large number of WDMS binaries combining multi-wavelength data.
+We suggest that implementing our method along with those demonstrated in the literature \citep{Ren2018_wdms_LAMOST_DR5, Anguiano_2022, Rebassa2013b, nayak_2024_wdms} on upcoming optical (\gaia\ DR4) and UV (INSIST, UVEX) surveys will lead towards the completeness of WDMS binaries in the solar neighborhood. \end{enumerate}